-You want to learn more about our UX Design Bootcamp?
+Do you want to learn more about UX Design?

-The course combines lectures by experienced practitioners with hands-on workshops and project work.
+Our intensive and immersive UX Design Online Bootcamp combines lectures by experienced practitioners with hands-on workshops and project work.
 Here you will learn how to create design processes, perform user research to properly assess customer needs, and finally create tailor-made user experiences.
 In addition, you will learn to recognize possible problems and to bring about creative solutions.
-After the course, you’ll have the skills and expertise you need to help ensure smooth, easy-to-use and aesthetically pleasing user experience for future customers.
+After the course, you’ll have the skills and expertise you need to help ensure a smooth, easy-to-use, and aesthetically pleasing user experience for future customers.

-Classes will be held in English, preparing students for an international career.
-In addition, the course is limited to a maximum of 20 people, which allows to respond individually to the needs of students.
+Classes will be held in English and are 100% online, preparing students for an international career.
+In addition, the course is limited to a maximum of 20 people, which allows responding individually to the needs of students.

 In case a full-time course is too much for you, have a look at our part-time UX Design Fundamentals Online Course.